AustinRansford/AustinRansfordSoloproject2/writtenresponse.md

 Describes what functionality of the program is demonstrated in the video.

 **TODO: Complete this section**
 The video demonstrates that the player can input one of three difficulties, this difficulty will determine how many turns the player has to "score a goal".
-The program then enters the goalkick method which gives possible paths. everytime a player enters a path the amount of turns left is decreased by 1 or two.
+The program then enters the goalkick method which gives possible paths.
+Everytime a player enters a path the amount of turns left is decreased by 1 or two, if turnsleft ever reach 0 the program will terminate.
+These paths return anoter method that will continue the game or terminate it.
+The player can navigate these methods untill turns left reaches zero or you score a Goal and the game is won.

 ### 3a iii.

 Describes the input and output of the program demonstrated in the video.

 **TODO: Complete this section**
+User can input a 1 of three difficulties.
+This difficulty will determine the amount of turns the user has.
+Then the program runs the goal kick method where they can chose 1 of 3 directions to pass the ball.
+This choice will move them to another method with multiple input options, and will reduce the amount of turns left by 1 or sometimes 2.
+This repeats untill a goal is scored or turnsleft reaches 0.

 ## 3b